LLNL/merlin/docs/source/docker.rst

   docker pull redis
   docker run -d -p 6379:6379 --name my-redis redis

-The output can be written
-to the local file system using the ``--volume`` docker arguments.
+A local output directory can be defined by using the ``--volume`` docker arguments.
 It is recommended that a fixed directory be used for the ``--volume`` argument.
 The merlin docker container can be linked to the redis server above using the ``--link`` option.